Cathedral of Sion

 It is possible to enter the cathedral and observe its curiosities.
 Unfortunately, it is not possible to climb into the bell tower, whose bottom acts as an entrance door, as is the case for the other cathedrals in French-speaking Switzerland.

 The cathedral of Sion is more like a large church than a cathedral and does not have the elegance of the other three cathedrals in French-speaking Switzerland.

-The other cathedrals of French-speaking Switzerland are located in the diocese of Lausanne, Geneva and Fribourg.
+The other cathedrals of French-speaking or Western Switzerland are located in the diocese of Lausanne, Geneva and Fribourg.
 Two of them are Protestant, Lausanne and Geneva, and one is Catholic, like the one in Sion, in Fribourg.